 For the avoidance of doubt, this does not include the use of tax reliefs or allowances that governments make available to companies, as long as the relief is claimed in a way which aligns with government policy intention.

 We will ask if you are accredited by the Fair Tax Mark which we recognise and recommend as a reputable organisation.
-If you are not accredited by the Fair Tax Mark we will ask the following questions:
+If you are, we do not need to any further questions.
+You do not have to become accredited by Fair Tax Mark to gain GBC accreditation.
+If you are not accredited by the Fair Tax Mark we will instead ask the following questions: